Principality of Transylvania (1570–1711): Principality of Transylvania

 Under Bocskay's successors Transylvania had its golden age, especially under the reigns of Gábor Bethlen and George I Rákóczi.
 Gábor Bethlen, who reigned from 1613 to 1629, perpetually thwarted all efforts of the emperor to oppress or circumvent his subjects, and won reputation abroad by championing the Protestant cause.
 Three times he waged war on the emperor, twice he was proclaimed King of Hungary, and by the Peace of Nikolsburg (31 December 1621), he obtained for the Protestants a confirmation of the Treaty of Vienna, and for himself seven additional counties in northern Hungary.
 Bethlen's successor, George I Rákóczi, was equally successful.
 His principal achievement was the Peace of Linz (16 September 1645), the last political triumph of Hungarian Protestantism, in which the emperor was forced to confirm again the articles of the Peace of Vienna.
 Gabriel Bethlen and George I Rákóczi also did much for education and culture, and their era has justly been called the golden era of Transylvania.
 They lavished money on the embellishment of their capital, Alba Iulia, which became the main bulwark of Protestantism in Eastern Europe.
-During their reign, Transylvania was also one of the few European countries where Roman Catholics, Calvinists, Lutherans, and Unitarians lived in mutual tolerance, all of them belonging to the officially accepted religions – religiones receptae, while the Orthodox church, however, were only tolerated.
+During their reign, Transylvania was also one of the few European countries where Catholics, Calvinists, Lutherans, and Unitarians lived in mutual tolerance, all of them belonging to the officially accepted religions – religiones receptae, while the Orthodox church, however, were only tolerated.
+In 1657, George II Rákóczi invaded the Polish–Lithuanian Commonwealth.

 The fall of Nagyvárad to the expansionist Ottomans on 27 August 1660 marked the decline of the Principality.
 To counter the Ottoman threat, the Habsburgs determined to gain influence in and perhaps control of this territory.
 Under Prince Kemeny, the diet of Transylvania proclaimed the secession of a sovereign Transylvania from the Ottomans (April 1661) and appealed for help to Vienna, but a secret Habsburg-Ottoman agreement resulted in the further increase of Habsburg influence.
 After the defeat of the Ottomans at the Battle of Vienna in 1683, the Habsburgs gradually began to impose their rule on the formerly autonomous Transylvania.
-Following the 1699 Treaty of Karlowitz, Transylvania was formally attached to the Habsburg-controlled Hungary, and subjected to the direct rule of the emperor's governors.
+Following the 1699 Treaty of Karlowitz, Transylvania was formally attached to Habsburg-controlled Hungary, and subjected to the direct rule of the emperor's governors.
 From 1711 onward, Habsburg control over Transylvania was consolidated, and the princes of Transylvania were replaced with governors.